 Product Documentation

 This document is a guide specifically for the OpenOTP SmartCard Provider for Windows.
-The SmartCard Provider is included in the OpenOTP Credential Provider for Windows.
+The SmartCard Provider is included in the OpenOTP Credential Provider for Windows and in the OpenOTP Authentication Package.
 As a first step of the installation, you are invited to install the SmartCard component.
 The installation of this package is not covered in this guide.
 Please refer to the Credential Provider for Windows documentation for installation instructions.

 The installation or configuration of WebADM is also not covered here.
 For detailed installation and usage guides for WebADM, please refer to the RCDevs WebADM Installation Guide and the RCDevs WebADM Administrator Guide, available through the RCDevs documentation.